Kruger Park Mammals - Aardvark (Ant Bear)

 More Information On The Kruger Aardvark

 The Aardvark has been glimpsed during daylight hours sitting at the entrance to the burrows they live in, which have been know to have up to 30 entrances and span huge distances.
 These are called Aardvark holes, and once they are abandoned, become homes to all sorts of creatures such as Warthog, Banded Mongoose, Pangolin and reptiles.
 Many other animals use these Aardvark holes as shelter or to evade predators.
 Not a lot is known about the predation on Aardvarks in the Kruger, but according to other research, Leopard and African Rock Python are their main predators, with Lion using the Aardvark, much like they do a Pangolin, as a toy more than a prey item.
+The Aardvark are under threat!
+Populations and numbers of these animals are dwindling and scientists still haven't been able to identify the reason behind it.
+Hopefully something will be recorded soon.

 Kruger Park Aardvark Gallery